-Tip: This tip also applies to any project, but it is most important with startups due to the more chaotic environment.
+Tip: This tip also applies to any project, but it is most important for startups due to the more chaotic environment.

 If your clients are unsure about their users, don’t be afraid to share your ideas with them.
 This will not only position you as an expert, but it will also make your design highly effective since this information is so crucial to online success.

 When I meet with clients I ask them to fill out a detailed questionnaire.
 The questions are designed to probe the client for essential details about their target audience.
 Without this information, my website copy would be meaningless because it won’t stir an emotion or compel the user to remain on the website.
 In order to keep users on the site, I have to get inside their minds and know what makes them tick.
 What are their behaviors?
 Desires?
 Stresses?
 Problems?